From left: Akhil, Ullasa, Anaswara, Kushankur, Indukala, Shreya, Abin, Akshaya, Nikhil and Bhanu. Perunad, during lab trip to Vagamon, Apr 2024.

 Kushankur did his masters and PhD from IISER Kolkata.
 His PhD was on the effect of monsoon on the nesting biology of an Indian ant Diacamma indicum.
 As part of his postdoc, he works on the evolution of desiccation tolerance of butterflies

 Tarunkishwor did his BS-MS from IISER Mohali.
-He is working on the adaptive phenotypic plastity of colour patterns in butterlies.
+He worked on the adaptive phenotypic plastity of colour patterns in butterlies.
+He has submitted his thesis and is expected to defend soon

 Anaswara did her masters in Zoology from the University of Calicut.
 She works on butterfly hostplant interactions.

 Akhil did his masters in Environmental Studies from University of Delhi.
-He is interested in understanding what makes camouflage effective in avoiding predation.
+In our lab, he worked on what makes camouflage effective in avoiding predation.
+He submitted his thesis in Jan 2026.

 Bhanu did his masters from Sikkim Central University on altitudinal variation in lizards.
 As part of his PhD, he is trying to understand the evolution of desiccation tolerance in insects.

 Shreya did her M.Sc in Zoology from Visva-bharati University with specialisation in ecology.
-She has done an internship in Zoological survey of India.
-She will be working on oviposition preference of butterfly.
+She works on butterfly-host plant coevolution.

 Malavika completed her Masters in Ecology and Environmental Sciences from Pondicherry University.
-She is broadly interested in community ecology and her PhD will focus on the competitive interactions between different species of herbivorous insects on shared host plants.
+She works on understanding how herbivorous insects cope with plant defenses.

 Rugma is a BS-MS student at IISER-TVM.
 Her thesis work focuses on evolution of butterfly-hostplant interaction.